wso2/docs-mi/en/docs/reference/connectors/fhir-connector/fhir-connector-example.md

 4. `/update` : update patient information from FHIR server.
 5. `/delete` : remove added patient information from FHIR server.

-To know the further information about these operations please refer this link.
+To know further information about these operations please refer this link.

 > **Note**: If no ID element is provided, or the value is wrong, the server responds with a HTTP 400 error code and provides an operation outcome identifying the issue.